GCRF Foundation Awards for Global Agricultural and Food Systems Research

 Previous call: 13 May 2016 – 28 September 2016

 Generic post meeting observations have been provided below and are not specific to any application.
 These observations have also been written to be useful to you, colleagues and institutions for other ODA multidisciplinary calls so please feel free to share it more widely.
 This document incorporates some feedback provided at the outline stage.
-Please note some of the comments are general observations and may not have been used by the panel to evaluate any application.Global Challenges Research Fund (GCRF) post call generic observations (PDF 55KB)
+Please note some of the comments are general observations and may not have been used by the panel to evaluate any application.Global Challenges Research Fund (GCRF) – Funders' observations on preparing your proposal (PDF 87KB)

 You may need to download additional plug-ins to open this file.